basbassi-houssam/modern-clock-widget/README.md

    cp -r modern-clock ~/.config/eww/
    ```

-3. If you have an existing `eww.yuck / eww.scss` file, append the contents of `modern-clock.yuck / modern-clock.scss` to it, or include it:
+3. If you have an existing `eww.yuck` file, append the contents of `modern-clock.yuck` to it, or include it:
    ```lisp
    (include "modern-clock/modern-clock.yuck")
    ```